e271828e/Flight.jl/docs/notes/design/framework_spec.md

-derivation is forced, not merely convenient: an assembly is tier-neutral (it exports continuous-sourced and discrete-sourced ports side by side), so author-declared face types would need per-face tier annotations restating what each producer's class already fixes ([§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape); the leaf walk reads the tier from the producer).
+derivation is forced, not merely convenient: an assembly is tier-neutral (it exports continuous-sourced and discrete-sourced ports side by side), so author-declared face types would need per-face tier annotations restating what each producer's class already fixes ([§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape); a face's cells follow the producer's own declaration, evaluated at the activation scalar on the continuous tier and pinned on the discrete).
 Rejected spellings: routing values under the leaf names `input_types`/`output_types` (a name-level pun — a discrete leaf's exact signature with alien value semantics, killing [§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape)'s name-level class split); leaf-style *typed* faces plus face wires inside `connections` (the tier problem above, plus